 “The purpose of the said Association shall be to establish and operate services and programs for students with disabilities between the ages of three and twenty-one for whom it is determined through procedures described in The School Code of Illinois, that special education services are needed.”

 Membership in SEAPCO includes all of the public school districts within Peoria County, except for the city of Peoria (Peoria Public School District #150).
 In 1965, the original members established a governing board to handle operations and hired its first director, Jerome A. Jendras; he served from 1965 to 1974.
 Barbara Suelter, was hired as the next director and served from 1974 to 1990.
 In 1990, Jane Winter Clark was hired to succeed Dr. Suelter and served from 1990 to 2010.
-In 2010, Susanne Carrescia was hired as the special education director to serve upon Mrs. Clark’s retirement from the educational field, starting July 1, 2010.
+In 2010, Susanne Carrescia was hired as the special education director to serve upon Mrs. Clark’s retirement from the educational field and served from 2010 to 2017.
+Following Susanne Carrescia, Dr. Lora Haas served as director from 2017 to 2023.
+Kerry Klesath is the current director beginning July 1, 2023.

 SEAPCO was functioning as a cooperative agreement as early as July 1, 1965.
 Amendments were approved on March 27, 1968; March 12, 1970; May 21, 1983; and on March 12, 2010.
 On September 6, 1974, SEAPCO was incorporated under the General Not-For-Profit Corporation Act so that Social Security and IMRF taxes could be paid.
 On May 1, 1974, SEAPCO received its "Certificate Waiving Exemption from Taxes" and its Federal Employee Identification Number (FEIN).